gpsingh07331/Blockchain-Wallet/README.md

 #### Inspect the Transaction

-Let's not check the account balance in the client's account after the above transaction,
+Let's now check the account balance in the client's account after the above transaction,

 ![Final.PNG](./Images/Final.PNG)